PK

 where:

-is the variable that holds the output value of the function.
-It is of data type NUMBER
+result is the variable that holds the output value of the function.
+It is of data type NUMBER.
+A value of 0 is returned if the values of input1 and input2 are null or identical or the position, numbered from 1, of the first mismatched byte.

-is the first input value of the RAW
+input1 is the first input value of the RAW data type to compare.

-is the second input value of the RAW
+input2 is the second input value of the RAW data type to compare.

-a single byte value used to pad the shorter input value.
+padis a single byte value used to pad the shorter input value.
 The default is X'00'.

-concatenates a set of up to 12 raw values into a single raw value.
+UTL_RAW.CONCAT concatenates a set of up to 12 raw values into a single raw value.
 The values are appended together, left to right, in the order that they appear in the parameter list.
 Null input values are skipped, and the concatenation continues with the next non-null value.

-If the sum of the lengths of the input values exceeds 32 767 bytes, then a VALUE_ERROR
+If the sum of the lengths of the input values exceeds 32 767 bytes, then a VALUE_ERROR exception is raised.

 Syntax